 This function perform RSA signature with CRT.
 It has several countermeasures implemented against power analysis attacks based on message blinding and exponent masking with random data.
 The CRT calculation is performed twice and the result is compared in order to ensure that no fault occurred during computation (prevent fault attacks).
 This function does not require the knowledge of the public exponent.
+In order to protect the function against High Order DPA, this function is delivered to user with added countermeasures for exponent randomization.

-TND_RSA_Verify (RSA signature verification)
+• TND_RSA_Verify (RSA signature verification)